 The tradition began in 2004 as a “concert for Europe”, conducted by none other than Bobby McFerrin, and has since gone global: TV stations around the world broadcast the performance.

-The programme usually features more accessible classical pieces, with the occasional surprise: perhaps my favourite moment was a rendition of the Imperial March from Star Wars.
+The programme usually features relatively accessible classical pieces, with the occasional surprise.
+Perhaps my favourite moment was a rendition of the Imperial March from The Empire Strikes Back.

-(Apparently the Philharmoniker are a fan of that particular piece.
-In 2020, they performed with its composer, John Williams, and made a special request that the march be included in the programme.)
+(Apparently, the Philharmoniker are a fan of that particular piece.
+They once performed with its composer, John Williams, and made a special request that the march be included in his programme.)

-The schedule changes each year.
-The 2023 concert focused on French Romanticism to Impressionism and featured excerpts from Bizet’s Carmen (I was lucky enough to see Garanča perform the title role at the Staatsoper).
+The concert prior to that had Yannick Nézet-Séguin and Elīna Garanča with a focus on French Romanticism to Impressionism and excerpts, for example, from Bizet’s Carmen (I was lucky enough to see Garanča perform the title role of that opera at Vienna’s Staatsoper).

 Another option is the small Wiener Philharmoniker Museum built into the Haus der Musik, which had lengthy highlights of the most recent Summer Night Concert playing on a big screen when I last visited.